-If you or someone you know is considering taking advantage of the new Medicare Advantage Open Enrollment Period, take care to avoid gaps in coverage.
+If you or someone you know is considering taking advantage of the 2020 Medicare Advantage Open Enrollment Period, take care to avoid gaps in coverage.
 I encourage beneficiaries to consider the following important pieces of advice before acting:

-- Know the gaps in Original Medicare.
 Like Medicare Advantage Plans, Original Medicare has deductibles and coinsurance.
 But, unlike Advantage Plans, Original Medicare doesn’t have a cap on annual out-of-pocket costs if you get sick or injured.
-In 2019, the most common maximum out-of-pocket limits for Medicare Advantage Plans are $6,700 and $3,400 for covered medical services, which can be a real asset for some beneficiaries.
+In 2020, the most common maximum out-of-pocket (MOOP) limits for Medicare Advantage Plans are $6,700 and $3,400 for covered medical services, which can be a real asset for some beneficiaries.
 Some plans have even lower caps.
 It’s also important to remember that Original Medicare does not cover the cost of prescription drugs.

-- Know your priorities for coverage.
 I encourage people to make a checklist of benefits they want to keep before dropping or switching an Advantage Plan.
 For example, be sure your current doctor(s) will still see you if you change to Original Medicare or another Advantage Plan.
 If you take any prescription drugs, be sure to research your options and costs for drug coverage.

-- Consider a Medicare Supplement.
-If you’re planning to switch to Original Medicare, you may want to consider bolstering your coverage with a Medicare Supplement policy (also known as Medigap).
-Most states offer 10 different Medigap Plans denoted by letters A through N. Each lettered plan must provide the exact same minimum level of supplemental coverage, so Plan F from one company must legally provide the same basic coverage as Plan F from another insurer.
+If you’re planning to switch to Original Medicare, you may want to consider bolstering your coverage with a Medicare Supplement Insurance policy (also known as Medigap).
+Most states offer 10 different Medigap Plans denoted by letters A through N. By law, each lettered plan must provide the exact same minimum level of supplemental coverage, so Plan A from one company must provide the same standardized coverage as Plan A from another insurer.
 You can search for Medigap policies offered in your state on Medicare.gov.
-However, keep in mind that after your Medigap Open Enrollment Period (the six-month period after you enroll in Part B) ends, Medicare Supplement Plans are medically underwritten, which means some people may not qualify or costs may be prohibitive.
+However, keep in mind that Medicare Supplement Plans are medically underwritten.
+If you try to enroll in a Medigap Plan outside of your Medigap open enrollment period (the six-month period after you enroll in Part B), you may not qualify or the costs may be prohibitive.